 💡 For those returning, here are the latest, relevant updates:

 - 🔥 The European Commission and the US announced on 25 March 2022 that they agree in principle on a new Trans-Atlantic Data Privacy Framework, which will address the concerns raised by the CJEU in the Schrems II ruling.
 While privacy professionals, Max Schrems and NOYB are highly sceptical and we don't know any details of the actual legal documents yet (as per April 2022), this agreement will likely give businesses in both the EEA and the US some room to breathe.
-See also the EUC Fact sheet, the White House Fact sheet and a LinkedIn post by NoTies Consulting's CEO Rie Aleksandra Walle, where she shares some thoughts with VIXIO Regulatory Intelligence.
+See also the EUC Fact sheet, the White House Fact sheet, a LinkedIn post by NoTies Consulting's CEO Rie Aleksandra Walle, where she shares some thoughts with VIXIO Regulatory Intelligence, as well as Max Schrems' open letter of 23 May to key stakeholders.

-- On 4 June, the European Commission announced two sets of new standard contractual clauses; one for the use between controllers and processors, and one for transferring personal data to third countries (non-EEA countries).
-You have ~18 months to transition to new clauses, so start planning now.
-(NB!
-For some, the deadline is 27 September, however, so make sure you really understand the timeline here.)
-A key change is that the requirements for a data processing agreement (cf. Article 28 GDPR), are now included in the clauses, simplifying your documentation.
-For a deeper dive into the new SCCs, check out this article by Bird & Bird.
+- On 4 June 2021, the European Commission announced two sets of new standard contractual clauses; one for the use between controllers and processors, and one for transferring personal data to third countries (non-EEA countries).
+You have ~18 months to transition to new clauses (end of 2022).
+A key change is that the requirements for a data processing agreement (see Article 28 GDPR), are now included in the clauses, simplifying your documentation.

-- The EDPB published two key documents: 1) Recommendations on supplementary measures (on hearing until 21 December) and 2) EU Essential Guarantees for surveillance measures.
+- The EDPB published two key documents: 1) Recommendations on supplementary measures (see final version above) and 2) EU Essential Guarantees for surveillance measures.

 See further down for what steps you need to take to ensure you have a handle on the situation. 👇